 We acted for a father who resided in the Netherlands.
 The mother removed the parties’ son to Morocco without the father’s permission.
 She then took him to England a few years later, on holiday.
 The father issued an application for a location order (as he had heard the mother was in England, but did not know their whereabouts) and a port alert was put in place.
 The mother was stopped boarding a plane back to Morocco.
 The father issued an application under the Hague Convention for the return of the child.

 The mother relied on defences of grave risk of harm, acquiescence, and settlement.
 The court agreed that the child had settled and no return order was made.
 The father now has contact with the child in England.

 Our Child Abduction specialists are part of our London based child abduction and forced marriage law team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.

 |Address:||Hodge Jones & Allen LLP 180 North Gower Street London NW1 2NB|